 Driveline Ideal Fixed Gear

-Configure the driveline for all-wheel, front-wheel, or rear-wheel active differential drive and specify the type of torque coupling.
+Configure the driveline for all-wheel, front-wheel, rear-wheel, or rear-wheel active differential drive and specify the type of torque coupling.

 When you run the simulation, the Visualization subsystem provides driver, vehicle, and response information.
 The reference application logs vehicle signals during the maneuver, including steering, vehicle and engine speed, and lateral acceleration.
 You can use the Simulation Data Inspector to import the logged signals and examine the data.